linkedin/rest.li/docs/d2_quick_start.md

     /config

 You also need a settings.gradle and build.gradle file in the root directory.

-— For settings.gradle —
+For settings.gradle:

     include 'server'
     include 'client'
     include 'config'

-This will tell gradle that gradle should search for ‘server’, ‘client’, ‘config’ directories and mark them as part of the project.
+This will tell gradle that gradle should search for `server`, `client`, `config` directories and mark them as part of the project.

-— For build.gradle —
+For build.gradle:

     allprojects {
         apply plugin: 'idea'